moh/PSC/README.md

   * Prevent connecting while connected
   * Deal with exceptions
   * Prevent trying to connect while fields are empty
+  * Deal when server is down, or disconnect
 * GUI : [Priority]
   * Define the design
 * Server :